-The breakdown of natural gas input to main activity producer and autoproducer electricity plants, and also corresponding electricity output have been estimated by IEA Secretariat since 2011.
+The breakdown of natural gas input to main activity producer and autoproducer electricity plants, and the corresponding electricity output have been estimated by IEA Secretariat since 2011.

-In the absence of detailed information, coal type data are broken down by IEA Secretariat.
+In the absence of detailed information, coal data are broken down by type by the IEA Secretariat.